skycoin/skycoin-explorer/DEVELOPMENT.md

 Note: before running the e2e tests you must compile the frontend and run the server.
 The e2e testing process will use the compiled frontend, so if you forget to run the compilation process your lastest changes will be ignored.

-If you are running a Skycoin node normally, you can run the e2e tests with:
+If you are running a Skycoin node normally, the server must be run locally with `npm start` and you can run the e2e tests with:

 ```sh
 npm run e2e
 ```

-If you are running a Skycoin node using the test database (`blockchain-180.db`), you can run the e2e tests with:
+If you are running a Skycoin node using the test database (`blockchain-180.db`), the server must be running on `http://127.0.0.1:8001` and you can run the e2e tests with:

 ```sh
 npm run e2e-blockchain-180